Anyway, here we go...

 Koufax does.
 Williams' eyes pop out like Rodney Dangerfield's.
 He swings... and it's deep to center field.
 DiMaggio turns around...

 ...and sees Willie Mays tracking it with little apparent effort, just like he would have.
-Joe says, "No," but runs to 3rd anyway, because you never know.
+Joe says, "No," but runs to 3rd anyway, because there are 2 outs, and you never know.
 Mays calmly stands on the warning track and catches it.
 No runs.

 Bottom of the 1st: Walter Johnson is on the mound, the Big Train.
 Wagner leads off.
 Another matchup that should have happened way back when, but didn't, as Wagner won no Pennants after 1909, Johnson never won one until 1924, and there was no All-Star Game until 1933.
 Wagner pounds one into the ground, a Baltimore chop.
-Cal Ripken runs for it, and boots it.
+Appropriately enough, it is Cal Ripken who runs for it -- but he boots it.
 The Flying Dutchman is on with an error.

 Stan Musial up.
 He tries to go to the opposite field, but can only ground to 3rd.
 Alex Rodriguez gets the force at 2nd, but there will be no play at 1st.

 Next up is Rogers Hornsby.
 Johnson knows of Hornsby's famous eyesight, so pitches carefully.
-Base hit to center.
+Perhaps a little too carefully: Base hit to center.

 Johnson tries to jam Aaron.
 It doesn't work: Aaron smacks a line drive that goes off the left-field wall.
 Williams relays it back as best he can, but Musial scores.
 Hornsby on 3rd, Aaron on 2nd, still only 1 out.